vriveraPeersyst/docs.xrplevm.org/pages/users/getting-started/transfer-to-xrpl-domain.md

 ### What if I enter an invalid domain?

-If you enter a domain that doesn't exist or hasn't been registered, the tool will show an error message.
-Double-check the spelling and try again.
+If you enter a domain that doesn't exist or hasn't been registered, the tool will show it doesn't exist and will display a link to buy it on [zns.bio](https://zns.bio/search?tab=smart&domain=yourname&chain=1440000) .

 ### Can domains expire?